Epifania Maglienti's Ancestors

 ~< Back to Chart >~

 Eleven St. Michele baptism records have been found for the children of Matteo and Francesca di Bivona, which is sometimes spelled Bibona.
 None of the records give a birth date, but it is assumed they were baptized soon after they were born.
-Their children, listed here in baptism date order are — ancestor Margarita; Ottavio Giuseppi on September 23, 1598; Accursia on October 22, 1604; Calogero Dominico, whose middle name is after his paternal grandfather, on February 18, 1606; Vita on December 9, 1608; Twins Giovanni as Jo and Giovanna as Joanna on November 26, 1610; Caterina Lauria, whose middle name is after her paternal grandmother, on November 7, 1611; Angelica Apollina on March 15, 1614; Carlo Calogero on May 3, 1617; and an unnamed infant who was baptized on March 25, 1620, by the midwife because of the baby’s imminent danger of death and probably died soon after birth.
+Their children, listed here in baptism date order are — ancestor Margarita; Ottavio Giuseppi on September 23, 1598; Accursia on October 22, 1604; Calogero Dominico, whose middle name is after his paternal grandfather, on February 18, 1606; Vita on December 9, 1608; Twins Giovanni as Jo and Giovanna as Joanna were baptized on November 26, 1610, but Giovanna died at age 7 and was buried on July 9, 1618; Caterina Lauria, whose middle name is after her paternal grandmother, on November 7, 1611; Angelica Apollina on March 15, 1614; Carlo Calogero was baptized on May 3, 1617, and died 9 days later on the 12th; and an unnamed infant who was baptized on March 25, 1620, by the midwife because of the baby’s imminent danger of death and probably died soon after birth.

 Matteo’s name is mention at least three times in both volumes of Pellegrino Mortillaro’s notary record transcription books, Andrea Randazzo un notaio storico.
 The first is the November 5, 1612, sale of property in Cartibubo by Giovanni Leonardo Bivona, to Matteo Bivona.
 The second is dated March 30, 1622, the day his will was filed by Sciacca notary Giovanni Battista Mineo.
 The third is 2 months later, after his death, when an inventory of his property was taken on May 20, 1622, and recorded by that same notary.